blacktailnomore/wolcen-localization/README.md

 # wolcen-localization
-the localization file(chinese translation by blacktail&&weiyun) about an open-world rpg game in steam named wolcen:lords of mayhem
+the localization file(chinese translation by @blacktail && @weiyun) about an open-world rpg game in steam named wolcen:lords of mayhem

 dev-homepage:
 www.umbragame.com